How a real test is structured

 The control group sees the thing that already exists - your current button, your current pricing page, your current onboarding flow.
 It's the baseline.
 The variant (sometimes called the "treatment") sees the new thing you're proposing.
 You can run more than one variant at once (A vs. B vs. C), but the core comparison is always "new thing vs. what we already know works."

-The control matters more than people give it credit for.
-It's not a formality — it's the only thing that tells you whether the variant actually beat something, rather than just performed at some number that sounds fine in isolation.
+The control isn't a formality - it's the only thing that tells you whether the variant actually beat something, rather than just landed on a number that sounds fine in isolation.
 "12% of the variant group converted" means nothing on its own.
 "12% of the variant group converted, vs. 9% of the control group, in the same week" means something.

 Pick ONE metric before you start